 We had 30 minutes to do the test and 25 questions to answer, giving us just over a minute to answer each question.
 I remember this moment as the most intense 30 minutes of my life – trying to understand and answer correctly highly technical questions (oh yes, Yandex like their geeky questions).

-Though I didn’t pass my first attempt, I believe 85% wasn’t a bad result at all!
+Though I did not pass my first attempt, I believe 85% was not a bad result at all!
 And as they say, you learn the most from your mistakes and eventually I did pass it.

-The next course will take place in less than two weeks’ time but is already fully booked; however, there are still a few slots left for the following October course, so if you’re looking to ramp up your international PPC skills, be quick!
-And we’ll be heading to Las Vegas in November to offer the course there.
+The next course will take place in less than two weeks’ time but is already fully booked; however, there are still a few slots left for the following October course, so if you are looking to ramp up your international PPC skills, be quick!
+And we will be heading to Las Vegas in November to offer the course there.

-Certainly, the bar has been set high by the first group… but I’m confident we’ll get you to that level as well.
+Certainly, the bar has been set high by the first group… but I am confident we will get you to that level as well.
 I, for one, expect nothing less than another 100% pass rate.
 I hope to see you soon in Barcelona and if you wish to learn more about the course, you can do so here.